MazrimT/TSQL/README.md

 > exec dbo.CreateAuditTriggers @SchemaName = [schemaname], @TableName = [tablename], @PrimaryKey = [name of the primarykey column]

 @PrimaryKey can be omitted, the StoredProcedure will then try to find it, if there's no primary key on the table it will use the ordinally first column in the table.

+## FullTableHash
+Small script that creates a hash for the full table without having to specify each column.
+Fairly fast (and you can change the SHA2_512 to whichever hashbytes you need.